 But was this caricature, based on Orange “hero” Masonic bar owner Dan Winters, really the type of hero Protestants needed?
 Many Protestants oppose the vice of alcohol.
 Why would they want a 18th century bar owner as a model for their kids, even if he was one of the founding fathers of the Orange Order?
-This seemed like another ill-thought-out Orange idea.
+This seemed like another ill-thought-out Orange gimmick.
 Maybe he was a poignant picture of where Orangeism has arrived today?
 After all, the 12th July has become an annual drunken all-day party for many Orangemen.
 This can be witnessed in the disorderly conduct of many walking home from the 12th field.

 But no sooner had Dan come to the fore to lead the new PR campaign than he was exposed as a counterfeit.
 The Orange Order had stolen him from Dan Bailey, a British designer from Essex.
 He was a straight rip-off of the “Super Guy” cartoon character created by the English illustrator.
 Diamond Dan was basically a repaint job of the “Super Guy” character often used by British computer magazines.
 After a bit of tweaking, the ‘SG’ logo on Super Guy’s chest was removed and replaced with an Orange sash and the purple star.
 The image was dishonestly acquired on iStockphoto.com (one of the world’s digital libraries) without permission, and then suitably adorned in Orange colours.

-This was a major own goal for the Orange Order.
-Diamond Dan became such a laughing stock in the UK that he was re-nicknamed as “Bootleg Billy.”
+This was an embarrassing own goal for the Orange Order.
+Diamond Dan became the laughing stock of the British media.
+They suitably (and funnily) re-nicknamed as “Bootleg Billy.”
 This whole debacle only served to highlight the desperation existing within the Orange Order today, the lack of direction and the amateurish PR machine they possess.
-It also revealed, how, instead of looking to God for help in a time of need they are turning to foolish carnal man-made gimmicks.
+It also revealed, how, instead of looking to God for help in a time of need they were turning to foolish carnal man-made gimmicks.

 The decline of secret societies

-- American Freemasonry is crumbling
+American Freemasonry is crumbling

-- Irish Freemasonry in Crisis
+Irish Freemasonry in Crisis

-- Ailing Irish Masonic Order attempts another PR offensive
+Ailing Irish Masonic Order attempts another PR offensive

-- Orange Order PR debacle
+Orange Order PR debacle

-- Orange Order in disarray
+Orange Order in disarray

-- Loyal Orange Lodge membership in stark decline
+Loyal Orange Lodge membership in stark decline

-- The decline of the Royal Black Institution
+The demise of the Royal Black Institution

-- Independent Orange Order fighting for its very survival
+Independent Orange Order fighting for its very survival

-The Orange Order and British Israelism
+Orange Order British Israelism teaching

 The Royal Black Institution and British Israelism